 Earlier in 2017, NAB launched new Visa-only credit cards linked to their new rewards program, NAB Rewards, and the NAB Rewards Signature Visa is the highest points-earning card in the NAB Rewards line-up.

-NAB Rewards has Velocity, Asia Miles and Air NZ Airpoints as transfer partners, with the first two programs being very useful for those collecting and redeeming points in Australia.
+NAB Rewards has Velocity, KrisFlyer, Asia Miles, and Air NZ Airpoints as transfer partners, with the first three programs being very useful for those collecting and redeeming points in Australia.

 As with the other NAB Rewards cards, the NAB Rewards Signature also offers uncapped bonus points for overseas spend and at major department and hardware stores, which could be a useful bonus category if you spend frequently in these areas.

 How you could use the bonus points from this card